 Because the income tax is reported on the individual grantor's tax return, there is often no mandatory separate tax-filing for grantor trusts.2 The activity that is reportable may be summarized on a separate statement known as a grantor tax information letter.
 The grantor could file a US Income Tax Return for Estates and Trusts (Form 1041) purely for informational purposes but it is not required.

 Non-grantor trusts, on the other hand, are treated as separate taxpaying entities.
 Income taxes generated by the trust are paid for by the trust, and a separate Form 1041 must be filed.
-The trust's return is filed on a calendar year-end basis and due by April 15 of the following year, similar to individual income tax returns.3 (The deadline for tax year 2019 is July 15, 2020, due to the impact of the COVID-19 virus.)
+The trust's return is filed on a calendar year-end basis and due by April 15 of the following year, similar to individual income tax returns.
+3

 But non-grantor trusts are not always responsible for paying income taxes on all the income generated by the trust.
 If any portion of the income is distributed to a beneficiary, the trust will take a deduction and the beneficiary will be responsible for the income tax on the distributions.
 The trust will issue a form K-1 to the beneficiary who will then use that information to calculate the personal income taxes due.